- One Comment

 1. Sardines*

-High-iron food/high-calorie food
+High-iron food & High-fat food

-2. Eggs*
+2. Eggs Yolks*

-Eggs can be made into a puréed baby food with a little bit of breast milk or formula, or they can be served in a baby omelet, as a fried egg strip, or thinly sliced hard-boiled egg.
-Each of these fall on different phases of the Texture Timeline™
+Eggs can be made into a puréed baby food with a little bit of breast milk or formula, or they can be served as scrambled eggs, as an egg strip, or hard-boiled and thinly sliced.
+Baby omelets are one of our favorite options for a baby led approach because they’re so versatile and easy to hold in their hands.

-See the video below for how to serve eggs based on the texture phase your baby is in (as a puréed baby food or finger food).
+See the video below for how to serve eggs based on different texture phases of the Texture Timeline™.

 3. Chicken